mark-hahn/web-browser/README.md

 - Enter a url and press enter
 - To later create a new tab use ctrl-enter instead
 - Press `ctrl-alt-B` again to refocus input
-- Press `ctrl-alt-B` again to close toolbar
+- Press `ctrl-alt-B` again to close the toolbar
-- Click on globe in toolbar to close the toolbar (secret feature)
+- Click on the globe in the toolbar to close the toolbar (secret feature)

+### Favorites

+The package `command-toolbar` supports buttons to save webpages and open them at any time with a single click.
+This means that it can act as a "favorites" toolbar for this web-browser package.

 ## API

-The API is not documented yet but the code in `lib/web-browser.coffee` contains all methods needed.
-The `webBrowser` object is available as `atom.webBrowser` globally.
-To open a page use `createPage`.
-For example, to open the apple.com web page use `atom.webBrowser.createPage 'http://apple.com'`.

-## Known Problems

-- Missing features that will be added soon
-  - Bookmarks
-  - Recently visited sites
-  - Options

-- Missing features that may be added
-  - Uploads and Downloads

-- Features that will probably not be added
-  - Plugins like Flash and Silverlight
-  - Chrome Extensions (this isn't chrome (grin))

-- Other
-  - Tab keypresses are stolen from editor tabs
-    - Close web browser toolbar to work around
-  - Ctrl-click is ignored
-  - Back/forward buttons reload pages
-  - Same-origin problems from iFrame
-    - Most of these have been fixed including the crashes
+This web-browser package listens for requests to open URLs.
+This is anything that starts with `http://` or `https://`.
+To open a webpage from code use the `atom.workspace.open` command with such a URL.

 ## License